aimas/TuniErp-8.0/addons/account_voucher/README.md

-Odoo Invoicing
+TuniERP Invoicing
 --------------

-Send professional invoices & get paid online with the Odoo
+Send professional invoices & get paid online with the TuniERP
-<a href="https://www.odoo.com/page/billing">billing software</a>.
+<a href="https://www.tunierp.com/page/billing">billing software</a>.

 Create and send professional looking invoices & get paid online.
 It automatically integrates with other apps to bill automatically based on your